austinginn/midi-etc-relay/README.md

 MIT License

 ## Contact
 Hey!
 My name is Austin.
-I specialize in creating custom A/V/L Integration solutions.
+I specialize in creating custom AVL Integration solutions.
 If you're interseted in collaborating you can reach me at [austinleeginn@gmail.com](mailto:austinleeginn@gmail.com).